 For circumstances covered in clauses 3.2.7 a) – c) or f) a student or students do not need to apply as the deferred assessment will be offered by the College.
 In all other circumstances, students should apply through the Special Consideration Procedure.

-3.2.8 An extension to an assessment item is an adjustment to the due date.
-An extension may be granted by the Academic Head due to extenuating circumstances, which prevented all students taking part in the assessment item.
+3.2.9 An extension to an assessment item is an adjustment to the due date.
+An extension may be granted by the Academic Head due to Extenuating Circumstances, which prevented all students taking part in the assessment item.

-a) A College Assessment Committee or College Dean can grant a supplementary assessment or examination for a student to determine whether the student has achieved the subject learning outcomes and/or requirements to pass the subject.
+a) A College Assessment Committee, College Dean or Chair of an appeal panel, can grant a supplementary assessment or examination for a student to determine whether the student has achieved the subject learning outcomes and/or requirements to pass the subject.
 The College Dean can also grant a supplementary assessment or examination after considering assessment results and moderation processes.

 b) The supplementary assessment or examination must assess the subject learning outcomes and/or the assessment requirements necessary to pass the subject that the student has not yet evidenced.